 For each thorn, there’s a rosebud…For each twilight -a dawn..For each trial- the strength to carry on… For each storm cloud – a rainbow….
 For each shadow – the sun..For each parting – sweet memories when sorrow doneRalph Waldo Emerson

-If seaweed solution has been used frequently then it will help the roses withstand heat damage.
-This may be the reason why in my garden I found some of the roses are undamaged but not all.
-Because some have not had regular eco seaweed unfortunately.
+If eco seaweed solution has been used frequently, then it will help the roses withstand heat damage.
+This may be why I found some of the roses are undamaged in my garden but not all because some have not had regular eco seaweed, unfortunately.
 It does make a difference to the heat tolerance of your plants.

 There unwilling dies the rose; buds the new another yearPatience Strong

 Plant Protection from Heat & Sun

 Once watered, the only other way to protect roses from heat is to provide shade and mulch.
 Shade can be partial from other plants or nearby trees or the temporary use of shade umbrellas or cloth to keep the sun off the plants.